Wera Hobhouse

-Wera Benedicta Hobhouse (née von Reden; born 8 February 1960) is a German-British politician.
-A member of the Liberal Democrats, Hobhouse has been Member of Parliament (MP) for Bath since 2017 and serves as the Liberal Democrat Shadow Leader of the House of Commons and the Liberal Democrat Spokesperson for Energy and Climate Change and Transport under Ed Davey.
+Wera Benedicta Hobhouse (née von Reden, 8 February 1960) is a British-German Liberal Democrat politician who has been the Member of Parliament (MP) for Bath since 2017.

-Hobhouse served under Tim Farron and Vince Cable as Spokesperson for Communities and Local Government from 2017 to 2019.
-She served under Jo Swinson as Liberal Democrat Spokesperson for Environment, Food and Rural Affairs and Transport from 2019 to 2020.
-She was the Liberal Democrat Spokesperson for Energy and Climate Change from February 2019 to August 2019 and again from January 2020 to September 2020.
+Hobhouse has previously served on the Liberal Democrat front bench as spokesperson for Communities and Local Government, Environment, Food and Rural Affairs, Transport, Energy and Climate Change, and as the Shadow Leader of the House of Commons.

 Early life and career

-Wera Benedicta Hobhouse was born on 8 February 1960 in Hanover, Germany.
-She studied history and fine art at the University of Münster and afterwards studied art for two years at the École des Beaux Arts in Paris.
+Wera von Reden was born on 8 February 1960 in Hanover.
+She studied history and fine art at the University of Münster and then studied art for two years at the École des Beaux-Arts in Paris.
 She then moved back to Germany, completing a master's degree in history and fine art at the Free University of Berlin.
 She married William Hobhouse in 1989 and moved to England the following year.
-They first lived in Liverpool, where Wera Hobhouse opened an art gallery on Falkner Street.
-They moved to Rochdale in 1999.
+They first lived in Liverpool, where she opened an art gallery on Falkner Street; in 1999 they moved to Rochdale.
 Prior to her political career, she was a teacher, radio journalist and artist.

+Political career

 Hobhouse was first elected in 2004 as a Conservative councillor for the ward of Norden on Rochdale Council, Greater Manchester.
-Her political career in Rochdale was defined by the Spodden Valley asbestos controversy; the proposed development of 650 homes on an asbestos-contaminated site.
+Her political career in Rochdale was defined by the Spodden Valley asbestos controversy, which was the proposed development of 650 homes on an asbestos-contaminated site.
 Hobhouse and her husband opposed the proposals, leading them to defect to the Liberal Democrats in 2005.
 They were criticised at the time for not triggering by-elections to seek fresh mandates as Liberal Democrat councillors.
 The development was successfully blocked in 2011.

 Hobhouse was re-elected in 2006 and 2010 for the Liberal Democrats in Norden.
 The Liberal Democrats assumed majority control of Rochdale Council in 2007; Hobhouse served as the cabinet member for the environment between 2006 and 2009 and chaired the health scrutiny committee from 2009 to 2010.
 After the Liberal Democrats lost majority control of the council in 2010, Hobhouse was elected as the leader of the much-reduced Liberal Democrat group on Rochdale Council in May 2011.
 In July 2011, Hobhouse accused a council officer of failing to act impartially but later apologised after the council officer began legal action for defamation.

-Hobhouse unsuccessfully contested the constituency of Heywood and Middleton in the 2010 general election.
 In 2014, she retired as a councillor for Norden and moved to Bath.
 In the local elections of May 2015 she stood unsuccessfully for election to the Bath and North East Somerset Council in the Peasedown ward.
-On the same day, she contested North East Somerset at the 2015 election, again unsuccessfully.
+On the same day, at the 2015 general election, Hobhouse unsuccessfully contested the constituency of North East Somerset, finishing fourth with 7.9% of the vote behind the incumbent Conservative MP Jacob Rees-Mogg, the Labour candidate, and the UKIP candidate.

+Hobhouse stood as the Liberal Democrat candidate in Heywood and Middleton at the 2010 general election, coming third with 22.7% of the vote behind the incumbent Labour MP Jim Dobbin and the Conservative candidate.